Your guide to building an Atlassian knowledge base that actually works

 To make this work, you need two key players: Confluence and Jira Service Management.

-Confluence: This is where you write, organize, and manage all your knowledge base articles.
-It’s your digital library, packed with features for collaborative editing, useful templates, and a page structure that helps keep everything from turning into a mess.
+• Confluence: This is where you write, organize, and manage all your knowledge base articles.
+It’s your digital library, packed with features for collaborative editing, useful templates, and a page structure that helps keep everything perfectly organized.
 Your team can jump in to write articles, track changes, and make sure all the information is accurate.

-Jira Service Management (JSM): This is your help desk, the front door where employees or customers show up with questions.
-When you connect a Confluence space to a JSM project, it gets a whole lot smarter.
+• Jira Service Management (JSM): This is your help desk, the front door where employees or customers show up with questions.
+When you connect a Confluence space to a JSM project, the system becomes incredibly efficient.
 As someone types their question into the help portal, JSM automatically looks through your knowledge base and suggests relevant articles.
-It’s a simple way to answer questions before a support ticket is even created.
+It's a proven way to answer questions before a support ticket is even created.

 Internal vs. external Atlassian knowledge bases